ncatlab/nlab-content/pages/2/3/7/2/22732/content.md

 ### Haldane model & QAHE

-While mathematically the case without any quantum symmetry is the simplest one, physically this typically has to be realized with more effort by starting with a symmetry-protected material (such as [[graphene]]) and then "[[symmetry breaking|breaking]]" its symmetries (either by manipulating the material in the lab or, quite often, just theoretically by adding more terms to the Hamiltonian of its theoretical model).
+While, mathematically, the case without any quantum symmetry is the simplest one, physically this typically has to be realized with more effort by starting with a symmetry-protected material (such as [[graphene]]) and then "[[symmetry breaking|breaking]]" its symmetries (either by manipulating the material in the lab or, quite often, just theoretically by adding more terms to the [[Hamiltonian]] of its theoretical model).

 Therefore it is regarded as a seminal achievement when the *[[Haldane model]]* was found, which *intrinsically* breaks the symmetries of an idealized  graphene-like model (by [[spin-orbit coupling]]) and which is generally regarded as the archetype of a (model for a) Chern insulator.

 An *extrinsic* way to break the [[time-reversal symmetry]] of a material like [[graphene]] is to simply place it in an external [[magnetic field]]; in this case one sometimes speaks of a *[[quantum Hall material]]*, instead.

-With reference to this relation, the intrinsic effect that breaks the [[time-reversal symmetry]] of some material to a Chern insulator-phase are also known as a *[[quantum anomalous Hall effect]]* (QAHE).
+With reference to this relation, the intrinsic effect that breaks the [[time-reversal symmetry]] of some material to a Chern insulator-phase is also known as a *[[quantum anomalous Hall effect]]* (QAHE).

 ### Chern semi-metals